-This article will help you understand the basic navigation elements of the BrightWork 365 interface.
-You can find additional interface explanations in other sections of this knowledge base.
+This article describes the basic navigation elements of the BrightWork 365 interface.
+You can find additional interface explanations in other sections of this Knowledge Base.

 BrightWork 365 Home Screen

-1) Main Nav: The Main Nav area is used to navigate to the different areas and sub-areas within BrightWork 365.
+1) Site Map: The Site Map area is used to navigate to the different areas and sub-areas within BrightWork 365.
 They're lined up in the typical process flow of the project management lifecycle, from initial request, to managing the execution of a project, to reporting across projects.

 2) Global Options: Use the Global Options elements to run actions across your entire BrightWork 365 solution.

-4) App Area Switcher: Use this section to toggle between the Project and Admin app areas.
+4) Area Switcher: Use this section to toggle between the Projects Area, Templates Area, and Admin Area.

-Most of the process areas share the same Header options displayed across the top.
-An explanation of each of the major Header elements follows.
+Most of the process areas share the same Ribbon options displayed across the top.
+An explanation of each of the major Ribbon elements follows below.